zwindler/redalert/README.md

 * open a channel, add a small description and invite individuals in it
 * configurable incident severity levels
-* automatically add individuals or teams (configurable)
+* automatically add individuals in some or every incidents (configurable)
 * list all incident channels, optionnaly also archived ones (aka closed incidents)
 * close the incident by archiving the Slack channel

 ## Future features

-* better documentation
-* add tests to check if configuration is valid
+* A Slack App (one click install instead of the whole "Slack administration" chapter)
 * add external persistance to store incidents in an external database to allow better analysis
 * add **problem management** (linking incidents, adding tasks)
 * interact with other systems like: